 Several guys asked me to go with them but I refused.
 First, none of them interested me and second, I did not know any guy well enough.
 So I decided to give the party a miss until I bumped into a senior who asked me to help him carry some books to the library.
 As a first-year student, you don’t really have the option to say no and so I helped him carry the books to the third floor.

 We did have fights like any normal couple, but the make-up sessions made those trivial fights totally worth it.
 At that point in our relationship, never once did I think or suspect that my boyfriend is verbally abusive.
 I was crazy in love.

 Sadly, the initial honeymoon phase of our relationship started wearing off.
-From a secure confident man, Harish began turning into a possessive controlling freak.
+From a secure confident man, Harris began turning into a possessive controlling freak.
 By now, I was viewing myself through his eyes.
 I would only do things that he would approve of and the strong independent gal that I was became a thing of the past.

 I did my best to tell him that his anger bouts were detrimental for our relationship, but all in vain.
 I can still picture that scene in the college library, where we both met after our classes were over for the day.
-I cupped his face in my hands and said, “Harish, why can’t we be like our earlier days?
+I cupped his face in my hands and said, “Harris, why can’t we be like our earlier days?
 You know you mean the world to me.”
 He replied, “You do what I say and I will never fight with you.
 Stop questioning me!”
 He went on to say, “If I am angry with you, then you deserve it.”

-I had ignored all the previous signs a relationship needs to end, but this conversation was the last straw.
+I had ignored all the previous signs a relationship needs to end, but this conversation was the final straw.
 We were two independent individuals who got into a relationship because we effortlessly brought out the best in each other.
 I was not going to sit around and take this verbal abuse in a relationship.